Parallel Computing in Java

 Recently we have run PCJ application on the coud (AWS EC2) using both x86 and arm processors.
 Therefore you can run PCJ on most popular architectures indluding Intel KNL, Power, ARM and of course x86.

-Current version of the librarry is 5.3.0.
-Compare to 5.2 and 5.1 it has improved performance due to use of shifted tree communication.
+Current version of the library is 5.3.3.
+Comparing version 5.3.x to 5.2 and 5.1, it has improved performance due to use of shifted tree communication.
 New methos has been added: PCJ.scatter(), PCJ.splitGroup().
 New collective communication methods are avaliable: PCJ.collect(), PCJ.asyncCollect(),

 Using PCJ library